Learn something new every day

-A liqueur, also called a cordial, is a sweet, flavored alcohol that is distilled to achieve its unique flavor.
+A liqueur, sometimes also called a cordial, is a sweet, flavored alcohol that is distilled to achieve its unique flavor.
 Generally, liqueur is divided into two categories: generics and proprietaries.
-Generics are the liqueurs that many manufacturers can make, such as crème de menthe.
-Proprietaries are liqueurs with unique brand names, such as Kahlua and Grand Marnier.
-Within these two categories of liqueur are many flavors, which depend upon the ingredients that are infused into the liquid and how long the mixtures rest.
+Generics are the liqueurs that almost any manufacturer can make, such as crème de menthe.
+These have a standard taste profile and are often sold by their flavor name rather than any specific brand or created name.
+Many manufacturers and distillers can make these blends.

-Different manufacturers of the same flavors of generic liqueur make products that can taste very different from each other.
+Different manufacturers of the same flavors of generic cordials can and often do make products that can taste very different from each other.
 This may be due to the base alcohol used, how long the mixture rested to allow the flavors to mix, the process of distillation used, and how closely standards are followed.
-Most liqueurs have high alcohol content per volume—as high as 50%—compared with wine, beer, and other spirits.
+Most liqueurs have high alcohol content per volume, often as high as 50%, which is much higher than most standard wine, beer, and other spirits.

 Liqueur is often requested as an after-dinner drink, sometimes taking the place of dessert.
-Other times, liqueur may be enjoyed as an appetizer, or aperitif, served before the meal.
+The drink may also be enjoyed as an appetizer, or aperitif, served before a meal.
 It may be served in a variety of methods, similar to serving any cocktail: neat, on the rocks, or straight up.
 A drink that is shaken with ice and then strained into a chilled glass is served “straight up.”
 A single, unmixed drink poured into a glass without adding any water, mixer or ice is served “neat.”
 Requesting a drink “on the rocks” simply means “over ice.”